MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

 Consider the following information when you plan how to extract metadata and data from the Netezza environment:

-- **DDL generation**: It's possible to edit existing Netezza `CREATE TABLE` and `CREATE VIEW` scripts to create the equivalent definitions, with modified data types if necessary, as described earlier.
+- **Data Definition Language (DDL) generation**: It's possible to edit existing Netezza `CREATE TABLE` and `CREATE VIEW` scripts to create the equivalent definitions, with modified data types if necessary, as described earlier.
 This task usually involves removing or modifying any clauses that are specific to Netezza, like `ORGANIZE ON`.

   In Netezza, the information that specifies the current table and view definitions is maintained in system catalog tables.
 System catalog tables are the best source of the information because the tables likely are up to date and complete.
 User-maintained documentation might not be in sync with current table definitions.

   You can access system catalog tables in Netezza by using a utility like nz_ddl_table.
-You can use the tables to generate `CREATE TABLE` Data Definition Language (DDL) statements, which you can then edit for the equivalent tables in Azure Synapse.
+You can use the tables to generate `CREATE TABLE` DDL statements, which you can then edit for the equivalent tables in Azure Synapse.
 Third-party migration and ETL tools also use the catalog information to achieve the same results.

 - **Data extraction**: You can extract raw data to migrate from an existing Netezza table into a flat, delimited file by using standard Netezza utilities like nzsql and nzunload, and by using external tables.
 Compress the files by using gzip, and then use AzCopy or an Azure data transport service like Azure Data Box to upload the files to Azure Blob storage.